jahrik/docker-swarm-monitor/PART_02.md

 # Docker Swarm monitoring - part 02 (Fixes, Cadvisor, Pihole, and dashboards galore)

 In [part 01](https://homelab.business/docker-swarm-monitoring-part-01/), I deployed [node exporter](https://github.com/prometheus/node_exporter), [Prometheus](https://github.com/prometheus/prometheus), and [Grafana](https://grafana.com/).
-This time around, I will mention some of the problems I've run into since then and tack on another monitoring tool to the stack, [Cadvisor](https://github.com/google/cadvisor).
+This time around, I will mention some of the problems I've run into since then and how I solved them.
+I'll tack on another monitoring tool to the stack, [Cadvisor](https://github.com/google/cadvisor).
 While I'm at it, I'll also forward [Pi-Hole](https://pi-hole.net/) metrics to a Grafana dashboard and put together an example Prometheus client with Python to monitor the temperature of my server with [lm_sensors](https://wiki.archlinux.org/index.php/lm_sensors) or [PySensors](https://pypi.org/project/PySensors/#description) and output that to a gauge in Grafana.

 Since part 01, I have added enough to [deploy this to Docker Swarm](https://github.com/jahrik/docker-swarm-monitor/blob/master/monitor/templates/monitor-stack.yml.j2) using a [Jenkins pipeline](https://github.com/jahrik/docker-swarm-monitor/blob/master/Jenkinsfile) and [Ansible playbook](https://github.com/jahrik/docker-swarm-monitor/blob/master/playbook.yml).
 This workflow lets me push my changes to github, have Jenkins handle building and testing, then push to production with Ansible AWX.
 There is a [write-up on doing the same thing with an Ark server](https://homelab.business/ark-jenkins-ansible-swarm/), if you need more information on how all those pieces fit together.